EP 250108a/SN 2025kg: Observations of the most nearby Broad-Line Type Ic Supernova following an Einstein Probe Fast X-ray Transient: Discussion

 \subsection{Constraints on the ZAMS Mass of the Progenitor}

 Here, we determine the ZAMS mass of the progenitor by combining the inferred masses on the ejecta yield, the $^{56}$Ni yield (which dictates the disk mass) and the compact remnant mass.
+We note that the $^{56}$Ni mass may be overestimated due to luminosity contribution from additional sources, but do not anticipate this significantly impacts our order-of-magnitude estimates.
 To do this, we set the mass of the star at explosion to the C/O core mass as SN\,2025kg shows evidence for stripping of its H and most of its He layers; Section~\ref{sec:spec}.
 We assume that the C/O core mass will be equivalent to the summation of the ejecta mass, the disk mass and the compact object remnant mass.
 For the first component, we use the results from our light curve fits, which indicate a total ejecta mass of $0.8-1.4 \, {\rm M_\odot}$ with a $^{56}$Ni mass of $0.2-0.6 \, {\rm M_\odot}$ in SN\,2025kg (Section~\ref{sec:mod}).
 We explore two scenarios to determine the latter two components: a black hole accretion disk jet model and a model invoking a neutron star accretion disk.
 If the remnant is a black hole, we assume the accretion disk forms around a $3-5\,M_\odot$ black hole.
 If it is a neutron star, we assume an initial remnant mass of $1.4 \,M_\odot$.

 The large amount of $^{56}$Ni ejecta mass required to explain the SN light curve peak (Section~\ref{sec:mod}) indicates that a considerable mass must be processed through an accretion disk.
 In a jet-driven explosion, the $^{56}$Ni is primarily produced in the high-temperature disk and ejected through a disk wind~\citep{2006ApJ...643.1057S}.
 Typically models predict that $\sim 20$\% of the disk is lost through a wind~\citep[e.g][]{2017MNRAS.471.4806A, 2017PhRvL.119w1102S}.
 This means that the mass that flows into the disk must be greater than $5$ times that of the $^{56}$Ni ejecta mass.
 To eject $0.2-0.6 \, {\rm M_\odot}$ of $^{56}$Ni, roughly $1-3 \, {\rm M_\odot}$ would have to be processed through a disk.
 Combined with the non-nickel ejecta mass and the compact remnant mass, this corresponds to a C/O core of $\sim 3.0-5.2 \, {\rm M_\odot}$ for a neutron star accretion disk model or $\sim 4.6-8.8 \, {\rm M_\odot}$ for a black hole accretion disk model.
 Using the C/O star masses from low-metallicity stars simulated by \citep{2002RvMP...74.1015W}, the C/O core masses correspond to a ZAMS progenitor masses of $15-21 \, {\rm M_\odot}$ if the compact remnant is a neutron star and $19-30 \, {\rm M_\odot}$ if the compact remnant is a black hole.
 These mass ranges are consistent with our current expectations for the progenitors of neutron stars and black holes respectively~\citep{1999ApJ...522..413F}.
 The uncertainty in the $^{56}$Ni mass dominates the wide range of our predicted progenitor masses.
 A late-time observation of the light curve will help constrain the $^{56}$Ni mass and place stronger constraints on the progenitor's ZAMS mass.
 Finally, we note that our above estimates are based on single star models with a fixed set of parameters for stellar evolution (e.g. mixing; \citealt{2002RvMP...74.1015W}).
 Models that include the effects of binary mass transfer and ejection are likely to alter or broaden the predicted range of progenitors.
 However, these results provide a first pass of the stellar conditions.